-The Olympic speaker’s experience is valued by many in the world of cycling, experience garnered in a career that stretches from winning the 10-mile National Schoolboy Championship in 1984 to his final year riding (2000) when he achieved the World Hour Record over 49.441km in Manchester, represented Great Britain at the Sydney Olympics, came second in the Grand Prix Eddy Merckx with Jens Voigt, second in Stage 1 of Paris-Nice and fourth in the World Time Trial Championship in France.
+The Olympic speaker’s experience is valued by many in the world of cycling.
+His career spans from winning the 10-mile National Schoolboy Championship in 1984, to his final year riding when he achieved the 2000 Manchester World Hour Record.
+Additional highlights of his career include representing Great Britain at the 2000 Sydney Olympic Games, coming second in the Grand Prix Eddy Merckx with Jens Voigt, second in Stage 1 of Paris-Nice and fourth in the World Time Trial Championship in France.

-To book Chris Boardman as the cycling coach for your corporate event, function or conference, simply contact the Champions Olympic Speakers agency by filling in our online contact form.
-Alternatively, call a booking agent directly on +44 1509 85 29 27.
+To book Chris Boardman MBE for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 Watch an interview with Chris here:

 When featuring at events Chris is known to discuss such topics as: